Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 # If the user is not root, then
 if [[ $(whoami) != root ]]; then

-    # Print the error message "You must run this script with root privileges.."
+    # Print the error message "You must run this script with root privileges."
     echo "You must run this script with root privileges."

     # Exit the script with the error code 1